Message Passing

 Asymmetric Naming

-Here the receiver will accept a message from any sender.
+Generally, the sender will know the name of the receiver, but the receiver is happy to receive from anyone.
 The sender can pass its own id inside the message if it wants.

 Synchronous Communication